 - Minority Report: In the Action Prologue, John Anderton foils an attempted murder by a man who suspected his wife of cheating on him and caught her in the middle of the affair, trying to stab both his wife and her lover with a pair of scissors.

 - A Perfect Murder: Steven's fist plans to murder his wife Emily, who's cheating on him with David, involves blackmailing his wife's lover to execute this murder.
 It doesn't go according to plan, as Emily accidentally kills David instead of the other way around.
-At the end, Steven outright tries to murder Emily himself, but it also turns out that, even more than for her affair, he's murdering her for her (rich family's) money.
+In the end, Steven outright tries to murder Emily himself, but it also turns out that, even more than for her affair, he's murdering her for her (rich family's) money.

 - The Shawshank Redemption: Andy is sent to prison for murdering his wife and her lover.
-He maintains that he is innocent, and that he threw his gun into the river instead of shooting anyone with it.
+He maintains that he is innocent and that he threw his gun into the river instead of shooting anyone with it.
 Later, it's revealed that Andy really is innocent.
 The murders were committed by a burglar who was there to rob the lover's house.

 - Unfaithful: Loving wife Connie starts having an affair with a handsome young hunk named Paul.
 Her husband Edward learns about the affair and confronts Paul, leading to the latter's murder.
 While in Paul's apartment, Edward overhears a voicemail that Connie leaves breaking off their affair, and when Connie finds out about the murder, she decides to help her husband cover it up.
 The film ends with them sitting in their car crying, near a police station; they know that for the rest of their lives, they'll be living in fear of being caught.